 There isn’t always a reason for hating yourself.
 It can relate to low self esteem, but contrary to popular belief, low self esteem isn’t always rooted in one’s current reality.
 Just feeling broken can destroy our self worth, even if we’re not permanently damaged.

-Need some instant relief?
+Need some instant relief from the “I hate myself” feeling?
 Chat with people who know how it feels, here.

 Read on, or jump around using the Table of Contents below.